Aging parents (9)

 If your loved one has Alzheimer's, he or she may not be safe on the road.
 Explain the risks — then provide other ways to get around.By Mayo Clinic staff

 Driving is a powerful symbol of competence and independence, besides being a routine part of adult life.
-But the focused concentration and quick reaction time needed for safe driving tend to decline with age.
+But the focused concentration and quick reaction time needed for safe driving tends to decline with age.
 Alzheimer's disease accelerates this process dramatically.
-If you're caring for a loved one who has Alzheimer's, you may need to limit your loved one's driving — or stop his or her driving completely.
+If you're caring for a loved one living with Alzheimer's, you may need to modify his or her driving - or stop his or her driving completely.

 More than memory problems